 Would you like to learn more about how you can protect your eyes and vision?
-Contact Switalski Eye Care in Plano today to schedule an appointment.
+Contact Switalski Eye Care in East Plano today to schedule an appointment.
 We'll be happy to answer any of your questions related to keeping your eyes healthy and your vision clear.

 - A: An eye exam offers a comprehensive assessment of your eye health and vision.
 Having regular eye exams enables early detection of an eye condition or disease that may require prompt treatment.
 Most eye doctors recommend having an eye exam every year or two, depending on your age, personal or family history of eye disease, and if you wear corrective lenses for a refractive error like nearsightedness, farsightedness or astigmatism.

 - A: The best way to protect your child from CVS is to set a good example.
 Try to limit their screen time as much as possible and encourage them to play outdoors for at least 1 to 2 hours per day.
 In addition to helping their eyes relax, studies have shown that children who spend at least 1 hour per day outdoors have a lower risk of developing myopia — nearsightedness.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Switalski Eye Care for an eye exam and eyeglasses that match your style.